 Sital Kalantry’s Women’s Human Rights and Migration: Sex Selective Abortion Laws in the United States and India addresses a long-existing gap in feminist theory at the intersection of a migrant woman’s experience and culturally motivated reproductive decisions.
 By recognising the possibility that ‘practices that are oppressive to women in one country context may not have a negative impact on women in another country context’ Kalantry takes an important step in creating a framework for evaluating competing human rights interests within the complex cultural contexts that arise in migrant-receiving countries.
 Her proposed framework rejects the decontextualisation and politicisation of the migrant woman’s experience in favour of an appropriately nuanced approach, which inhabits a context-specific interstitial space between cultural relativist and universalist arguments.

 Law and culture, feminist theory, women’s rights, sex-selective abortion, feminist theory, migration, discrimination, postcolonialism, It’s a Girl: The Three Deadliest Words, reproductive rights

 de Silva de Alwis, Rangita, "Women’s Human Rights and Migration: Sex-Selective Abortion Laws in the United States and India" (2018).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1986.

 Comparative and Foreign Law Commons, Human Rights Law Commons, Law and Gender Commons, Law and Society Commons, Public Law and Legal Theory Commons, Social and Cultural Anthropology Commons, Women's Studies Commons